audaciaconsulting/Audacia.Seed/README.md

 #### `Prerequisites`
 When seeding without a class, we figure out the `Prerequisites` as follows:
 1. The library finds all fields that it thinks are navigation properties.
-This is based on the property being a `class`, and the existance of another property with the name `{PropertyName}Id`.
+This is based on the property being a `class`, and the existence of another property with the name `{PropertyName}Id`.
 2. A navigation property is considered as mandatory if its corresponding foreign key is not nullable.
 3. For each mandatory navigation property, we try to find a `EntitySeed<TNavigation>` class for it.
 If none is found, we'll repeat this process for `TNavigation`.